lg17057/scholarship/templates/info.md

 change device retal logs device id based links - done do the same for the sign off device id system -  done

+"now accomodates for devices of different types having the same id"

 create device id input that allows user to type in a device id to see that devices confirmations on ^ for sign off page
 ^ for rental logs too